Ecclesiastes + Minimalism: The Comforting Truth About "Everything is Meaningless"

 In other words, Solomon lived a colorful life to report back with a loud and resounding: “don’t waste your time in a pursuit of the wind.”

-I could go on and on about the ways this book relates to both minimalism and the state of our world at the moment (including the coronavirus pandemic, racism, etc.).
+I could go on and on about the ways this book relates to both minimalism and the state of our world at the moment.
 In fact, the pandemic has taught us all about what truly matters in life, as many of our freedoms and comforts were stripped away overnight.
 And more than ever, we were forced to encounter the reality of mortality.

 Strangely enough, grasping the brevity of life can help us live with more intention and purpose with the days we are given.
 I hope we can live today with the reality of death — and more importantly, the eternal — in mind.